Historic Center Walking Tour, Milan

 7) Piazza Mercanti (Merchants Square)

-In the centre of the square is a 16th-century pit, surmounted by two 18th-century columns.
-The pit was originally adjacent to the Palazzo dei Giureconsulti; where it stands now, a large stone used to be located, known as the "pietra dei falliti" ("bankrupts stone") – for those declared bankrupt to have their naked bottom exposed as a penance.
+At the center of the square is a 16th-century pit, topped by two 18th-century columns.
+Previously, a large stone known as the "pietra dei falliti" ("bankrupts stone") was located here, where those declared bankrupt had to sit as a penance with their naked bottoms exposed.

 Galleria Vittorio Emanuele II is a fashionable five-storey mall covered in curved glass, topped with iron roof and lavishly decorated with patriotic mosaics and statues – legacy of the chaotic era of Italian unification, manifesting the country's newly-acquired self-confidence.